canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/maas-esxi-quickstart/maas-esxi-quickstart.md

 maas admin machine deploy yawrmb osystem=esxi distro_series=6.7
 ```

-We can do the same in the Web UI:
+Or it can be done over the Web UI:

 ![Deploy ESXi 6.7](images/1.png)